 How to help prevent ACL injuries while skiing with 8 exercises!Apr 12, 2021

-The previous Backcountry blog post discussed the process for recovering from a major knee injury and how to recover and return to the slopes after such an occurrence.
+The previous Backcountry blog post discussed the process of recovering from a major knee injury and how to recover and return to the slopes after such an occurrence.
 Let’s take the time now to work on avoiding the whole thing from the start!
 While sometimes ACL injuries may be nearly unavoidable (example: if an out-of-control skier or boarder crashes into your knee), there are things you can do to prevent excessive load being consistently placed on your ACL.
 We are going to look at positioning, quad strength, rotational hip strength, and hip flexibility.

 When you learned how to ski, you probably quickly heard that you should be leaning forward in your boots.
 Keeping your weight shifted forward gives you better control over your skis so you can make that quick turn when you need to avoid a rock.
 It also takes stress off of the ACL.
 When you lean backward, the pressure of your shin bone is shifted forward in comparison to your thigh.
 This pressure is absorbed by the ACL to keep the shin from moving any further forward.
-The most effective way to maintain this position is keeping your knees and your hips bent to keep weight shifted appropriately.
+The most effective way to maintain this position is to keep your knees and your hips bent to keep the weight shifted appropriately.
 To be able to keep this position for long periods of time, your quad muscles are going to need to be in top shape with great endurance!
 This leads into the next part of the discussion….

 The quads sit on the front of your thigh.
 There are four parts (thus the name “quadriceps”) and it all begins at your pelvis.
 The muscle attaches just below your knee.
-Therefore, the quads actually cross both you hip and your knee joint, making them involved in the actions of both joints.
+Therefore, the quads actually cross both your hip and your knee joint, making them involved in the actions of both joints.
 To stay in the optimal position for your weight placement while skiing, the quads need to be able to hold their position for an extended period.
 Here are some ideas on how to help make that possible.

-- Squats: Stand with your feet shoulder width apart.
+- Squats: Stand with your feet shoulder-width apart.
 Drop your hips slowly back as if you were about to sit in a chair.
 Let your hips and knees bend.
 Keep your back straight.
 Try to get your thighs parallel to the ground.
 Then return to standing.

 - Wall sits: This will focus a little more on the endurance portion of your training.
 Place your back against a wall with your knees bent and thighs parallel to the ground.
 Hold as long as you can.
 See if you can get to 1-2 minutes and beyond!